schalkdaniel/2018_reisensburg/README.md

 To get the pdf render the main file `compboost_talk.Rnw` which executes the following steps:

-1. Build and load compboost using `devtools::load_all()`.
+1. Build and load latest compboost developer version using `devtools::load_all()`.
-2. Make the drake plan to access the benchmark images.
+2. Load the benchmark images from the drake Readme.
 3. Including the chapters and do ordinary `Rnw` stuff like rendering the chunks.